 The Electronic Comment Filing System is designed to give access to Commission rulemakings and docketed proceedings via the World Wide Web.
-ECFS will: accept electronic comments in FCC rulemakings and docketed proceedings; scan in paper documents; and research, retrieve, and print any documents in the system.
-ECFS includes data and images from 1992 onward.
+ECFS accepts comments in FCC rulemakings and other docketed proceedings and enables users to search for and retrieve any documents in the system, including scanned-in paper documents.
+ECFS includes filings from 1992 onward.

 A simplified version of ECFS, called ECFS Express is also available and is designed specifically with the consumer in mind.
 ECFS Express focuses on topics most likely to generate consumer interest rather than docket numbers, and requires minimal input by consumers seeking to participate in the Commission’s public rulemaking process.

 EDOCS lets you search a database of Daily Digest entries for FCC documents posted to the FCC web site since March 1996.
 EDOCS displays information about documents in three formats: full record, condensed record, and Citator.
 The full record displays all indexing information contained in the system for each retrieved document, while the condensed format displays an abbreviated version of the same information.
 The Citator format displays citations to the FCC Record Index, FCC Reports 2nd Series, and the Federal Register.
 The database contains citations for documents back to 1982.
 The EDOCS query works with any data element or combination of data elements.
 Using more search terms will give a more precise result.
 Presently, the query searches on words that appeared in the Daily Digest title and in the description for each document, not on the full text of each document.